-Visitor access would be prohibited in the area in Section 16 around the Memorial during the short period of time while disassembly and crating activities are taking place.
-Other areas of the cemetery would not be impacted.
-After removal, visitors would no longer be able to view the bronze elements of the Memorial in Section 16.
-Visitors to Section 16 could still visit grave sites and experience other key destinations in ANC.
-There would be no long-term impact to constructive use of Section 16 at ANC.
+Visitor access will be prohibited in the area in Section 16 around the Memorial during the short period of time while disassembly and crating activities are taking place.

+Other areas of the cemetery will not be impacted.
+After removal, visitors will no longer be able to view the bronze elements of the Memorial in Section 16.
+However, visitors to ANC will still be able to visit gravesites in Section 16 and experience other key destinations at the cemetery.
+There will be no long-term impact to land use of Section 16 at ANC.